Perfect Pipetting – Part 1

 Conclusion

-Manual pipetting, once the accepted norm is full of imprecision and has far less consistency than it should.
+This data provides evidence that SQWERTY outperforms manual pipetting in both accuracy and precision, with variability potentially in excess of 8% when manually pipetting small volumes.
 But as with the twilight of mouth pipetting, now the technology and the field as a whole is moving on.
-The data shows that SQWERTY outperforms manual pipetting in both accuracy and precision.
 More than that, SQWERTY is an accessible technology: speeding up your time to results, at a reasonable price.

 References